Real RV guides from a real family

 No. We drove a 35-foot Class A motorhome — the biggest, most cumbersome option.
 Every stop on this route works for smaller rigs, travel trailers, and fifth wheels.
 If anything, you'll have more campground options than we did.

 The KubiTrek series covers 40 states and Canada across two trips — a 36-day shakedown in 2017 and 14 months on the road beginning May 2018.
-Guide 2: The Drive West is the first paid release — 63 days from St. Louis to Idaho, launching Memorial Day Weekend.
+Guide 2: The Drive West is the first paid release — 63 days from St. Louis to Idaho, available now.
 Subscribers get it at $29, $10 off the $39 public price.
 Six more regional guides follow through 2026.

 We did it with a 9 and 12-year-old.
 The Upper Peninsula, Mackinac Island, Sleeping Bear Dunes, Wisconsin Dells, Field of Dreams — every stop on this route is kid-friendly.
 The guide includes notes on what worked best for families at each stop.